DissBee/GameVault-Check-Notify/README.md

 # GameVault-Check-Notify
-A script to check your GameVault "Games" directory and send a Discord webhook message with the changes (games added or removed)
+A collection of scripts that are all the same thing but different languages.
+Check your GameVault "Games" directory and send a Discord webhook message with the changes (games added or removed)

+I'll get around to cleaning up this readme eventually.

+These are low-effort scripts - I tested that they work enough - use at your own risk and change for your environment as needed

+# NEW - Python version that also checks if it is run locally on the same system that hosts the games - yay!
+New variable: LOCAL_RUN bool

+Now we have python too - neato!

-# NEW - Bash script that does this too but assumes you know what you are doing.
+# NEWish - Bash script that does this too but assumes you know what you are doing.
 Assumes games are on remote host.
 Variables:

 * SSH_Host="user@address" (set this to be the user@IP/name of the host that holds your games)